7 Vitamins and Nutrients for Healthy Teeth and Gums

-Your teeth and gums are a part of your body, and as every other part, need great nutrition for optimal health.
+We need healthy teeth and gums to eat nutritious foods.
+And we need to eat nutritious foods for healthy teeth.
+Your teeth and gums are a part of your body, and as every other part, need great nutrition to have healthy teeth and gums.
 Here are some of the most beneficial nutrients for your pearly white and healthy smile.

 Dr. Stella Oh